Last Updated on by

 Insurance carriers may choose what Medigap plans they will offer.
 However, every carrier is required to offer at least a basic benefit Plan A.

-Premium rates are higher for plans with comprehensive coverage, like Plan G and F. Medigap plan F coverage is the most complete; however, the policy will be retiring in 2020.
+Premium rates are higher for plans with comprehensive coverage, like Plan G and F. Medigap plan F coverage is the most complete.

 When a benefit is covered by Medicare, your Medicare Supplement plan will also provide coverage.
 Additionally, some supplement plans have out-of-pocket limits that can change from one year to the next; such as Medigap Plan K or Plan L.